systematic-magic/AgingPubMed/research_papers_pdf.rst

 	2. PDF of the main manuscript (after References) - All supplementary materials that can be placed in a PDF are available here.
 Any materials that cannot fit in PDF due to formatting or size will have callouts to the HTML where they can be downloaded and viewed.

-	This check is for the supplementary materials in PDF.
+	This check is for the supplementary materials downloads in PDF.
 Checks for supplementary materials in the HTML can be found :ref:`here<supplementary_html_research_papers>`.

 Supplementary materials should be located after the references of the main MS in the PDF.